Movie Review: Mary (2024 film about Jesus's mother)

 excessive violence

-Mary is confused and has doubts as her parents give her for life to the Temple and then give her to Joseph.
+Mary begins with doubts and no agency as her parents give her over to the Temple and then give her to Joseph.

 Angel Gabriel's message to Mary is threatening and foreboding, complete with thunderstorms, as opposed to a promise of good news